Not Music: Critical reception

 Not Music received generally positive reviews from critics.
 On the review aggregate website Metacritic, the album has a score of 70 out of 100, indicating "Generally favorable reviews".

 Arnold Pan of PopMatters found that "the catchiest tracks on Not Music make a good soundtrack for strolling down memory lane, with Stereolab offering fresh takes on old triumphs, rather than just reliving them."
 Rebecca Raber of Pitchfork was also positive, writing, "I suspect it won't be long before we realize that the leftovers of a band like Stereolab are still better than main dishes offered up by many of their peers."
 AllMusic critic Heather Phares described Not Music as being "all over the place in the best possible way", noting that it would especially appeal to listeners interested in "Stereolab's gracefully intellectual side".
 The A.V.
-Club's Christian Williams said that while the record felt padded near the end, "[f]or reheated leftovers...
+Clubs Christian Williams said that while the record felt padded near the end, "[f]or reheated leftovers...
 Not Music is delicious."

 In a mixed review, Jon Falcone of Drowned in Sound wrote, "Stereolab will always provide excitement, but in the past, part of that excitement came from a band having no idea of how they should sound, so that the result threw polemics and tangents together with an unmatched grace.
 Now it feels as though they're comfortable in their skin.
 This is great for them, but for the listener it's a bitter sweet comfort and feels akin to insincerely wishing well to an ex who has happily moved on."
 Under the Radar writer Hays Davis was more critical, describing Not Music as "one of those albums of extras that disappointingly lays bare why these tracks were excluded from those that initially found a release."